Showing posts with label Kanjanai (காஞ்சனை) by Puthumai Pithan. Show all posts

 I switched the light off.
 The fragrance was still lingering mildly in the air.
 I peeped through the window.
 The night was wearing the light of only stars.

 The stench and scents disappeared all at once.
-I returned to the bed, lay there.
+I returned to the bed and lay there.

 2

-“It’s all because of your culinary skills” I retorted, got up.
+“It’s all because of your culinary skills.”
+I retorted and got up.

 “Sitting idle, if you are determined to find faults in me, you won’t have anything else to talk other than that.
 Will you?
 It is no way inferior to the stories you write” she told me, entered the kitchen.

-One shouldn’t get perturbed by such rants in a family life.
-So, should I’.
-I brushed my teeth, I nestled the hot coffee tumbler in my towel, I started surfing the news items in the newspaper.
+One shouldn’t get perturbed by such rants in family life.
+So, should ’I?
+I brushed my teeth, I nestled the hot coffee tumbler in my towel, and I started surfing the news items in the newspaper.

 I looked at her above the edge of the newspaper and held it up high like a fence to obstruct her view so that I could avoid talking to such nuisance elements.